marcopelosi/starter-academic/content/authors/admin/index.md

 I work in the DG Economics, Statistics, and Research.
 I am interested in Fintech, Financial Intermediation, Household and Corporate Finance.

 I am on the 2021-2022 job market and will be available for interviews during the EEA and ASSA meetings.
+You can find my Job Market Paper [here](files/Pelosi_JMP.pdf).

 You can find my academic CV [here](files/CV_Long_Nov2021.pdf) (or a shorter version [here](files/CV_Short_Nov2021.pdf)).